 A Marae is a communal or sacred place that serves religious and social purposes, especially in a social or ceremonial forum.
 It is respectful when visiting a Marae to remove your shoes before entering

-'Manga' is the Maori word for 'Mountain'.
-You will endeavor a lot of Manga on your travels here in New Zealand
+'Maunga' is the Maori word for 'Mountain'.
+You will endeavor a lot of Maunga on your travels here in New Zealand

 'Tapu" is the Maori word for sacred.
 Meaning something is not to be touched, to be avoided because it is Tapu/bad luck/against religion